sam-ludlow/mame-ao/README.md

 - You can access it at http://localhost:12380/.
 - Just click on image to start the machine.
 Select machine query profiles using the top menu.
 - If the machine has software it will be listed, you can change software list using the top menu, click what you want to run.
-- Click on the mame-ao console window to see what it's doing, no progress is shown in the UI (TODO).
+- UI background colour will change to pink when mame-ao is working.
+You can click on the mame-ao console window to see what it's doing.

 ## System requirements